Trainee Counselling Psychologist

 Is there any cost to me?

-No. This is a free scheme funded by TMAF to provide additional therapeutic support to Black women of African Caribbean descent.
+No. This is a free scheme funded by TMAF to provide additional therapeutic support to Black women of African or Caribbean descent.

 Can I withdraw from the scheme?